 The second most common category, light superimposed on the scene without a dream source, is pretty mundane.
 You simply see light in your eyes, and it is pretty obvious that it is the DreamLight.
 Interestingly, though, it is not always red.
-I've seen it as white or green as well.
-One time I saw it as four red dots hanging in front of my left eye-the interesting thing about that was that the mask I was wearing at the time only had two LEDs, rather than the usual four, so clearly my mind was still constructing away.
+I've seen it as white or green.
+One time I saw it as four red dots hanging in front of my left eye - the interesting thing about that was that the mask I was wearing at the time only had two LEDs, rather than the usual four, so clearly my mind was still constructing away.

 The third category is unaltered incorporations of the light stimulus.
-We don't have any statistics on this, but my guess would be that this is the easiest type to recognize, because it looks exactly like you are wearing the mask-except you are walking around and you suddenly see this stimulus hanging in front of your face.
+We don't have any statistics on this, but my guess would be that this is the easiest type to recognize, because it looks exactly like you are wearing the mask - except you are walking around you suddenly you see this stimulus hanging in front of your face.
 On the other hand, strange things happen like you see the light and take off the mask, in your dream, and you say, "Oh no, I'm not asleep, but it's still flashing!"

-The fourth category is interesting-you see the light as psychedelic or geomet-ric patterns.
+The fourth category is interesting - you see the light as psychedelic or geometric patterns.
 I've seen absolutely glorious brilliant patterns in concentric circles, and just fascinating geometric shapes covering the entire field of vision.
 I've seen traffic lights and flash bulbs turn into psychedelic displays.

 The final category is alterations of the ambient light level in the dream.
-In one interesting case, I was walking down a street on a very dark night when suddenly it was as bright as day and I was floating about a hundred feet above the street.
+I had an interesting case of this.
+I was walking down a street on a very dark night when suddenly it was as bright as day and I was floating about a hundred feet above the street.
 I said, "Well, I must be dreaming!"
-In another curious case, I was talking to Fariba [Bogzaran] in a room when she said, "I think we need some more light in here," and suddenly the room was filled with light.
+Mother curious case of this was that I was talking to Fariba [Bogzaran] in a room when she said, "I think we need some more light in here," and suddenly the room was filled with light.
 Now, how she did that, I have no idea!